netgen/local-development-setup/nginx/README.md

 ln -s ../sites-available/* ./
 ```

-Since the configuration files were created for `NGINX` installed on `MacOS` with
+Since the configuration files were created for `NGINX` installed on MacOS with
-`MacPorts`, you will need to update them with paths that are correct for `MacOS`
+MacPorts, you will need to update them with paths that are correct for MacOS
-with `Homebrew`.
+with Homebrew.

 In case you use GNU sed (you will know if you do), execute the following on the
 command line: